 Water Rates & Charges

-In Wisconsin, water rates are based on the cost of service, not household income levels.
-Water utilities cannot charge lower rates based on income because this is considered a discriminatory practice by the PSC.
+In Wisconsin, state law establishes that water rates are based on the cost of operations and to provide service, not household income levels.
+Water utilities cannot charge lower rates based on income because the Public Service Commission, which regulates water utilities, considers this a discriminatory practice.

 Find Public Service Commission documents at the PSC website.
 Search by case number ("PSC Order") 3720-WR-109 (dated 3/2/23) or by utility name, for more information about the PSC order related to the 2023 rate increase.
 Copies of this PSC order are available at our Customer Service Center, 841 N. Broadway, 4th floor.

 Please wait while we gather your results.